I couldn't outrun myself.

 We got evicted.
 She and Jack moved in with my parents.
 I wasn't allowed near them.
 I ended up back in a shelter.

-The Elvis Judge
+The Elvis judge

 That 2011 charge should've been theft.
 I'd stolen someone's prescription from a guy who used to sell me pills.
 But they hit me with robbery.
 Sick and pissed at my parents for not bailing me out, I said fuck it and pled guilty.
 My lawyer tried to stop me.
 I didn't listen.